Come for the Content; Stay for the Community: Clemson’s Kathy Wright Breaks Down BaseCAMP

 Kathy hopes that the community will only grow as this year’s attendees come on board.
 “We want to see you there in class,” she emphasized.
 “We want to talk to you, hear about your IAM journey at your institution, and learn how we can help.”

-Meet Kathy and other members of the 2022 InCommon BaseCAMP planning committee online, June 6 –10, when you register today!
+Meet Kathy and other members of the 2022 InCommon BaseCAMP planning committee online, June 6 –10,!